oppath/sortingApp/README.md

 ```

 ## How to install
-Extract the zip folder and navigate to the project directory in the terminal
+Navigate to the project directory in the terminal
 Run "composer install" to install the dependencies or run  "composer update" to update the dependencies

 ```bash